 While the work is occurring, there will be traffic detours for both cyclists and vehicles.
-When detour routes have been determined they will be posted on this website.
-Please check back for more information.
+Pedestrian access will be maintained.

 A two way delineator protected bikeway was installed on Oak St. SE in 2015.
 Currently, SouthWest Transit, Plymouth Metrolink, and University of Minnesota transit all serve a southbound far side bus stop along the bikeway at the corner of Oak St. SE and Delaware St. SE.
 The project seeks to improve the 2015 design of the bus stop.

 - Develop a preferred layout that incorporates an ADA-compliant bus stop using best practices in pedestrian, protected bikeway, and transit operations design.

 - Document best practice recommendations and lessons learned from peer cities, so they can be referenced when designing future bus stops integrated with protected bikeways.

 June 6, 2019: Tentative project start date is June 17, 2019.
 Project will be substantially complete in August 2019.

 Adam Hayow, Design Engineer; 612-763-2172 or [email protected]